tnichols217/notes/APBiology/6/Notes/BILL Packet/6 - Topic Review Guide.md

 	- Certain amino acids will not be able to be used in the production of proteins and the tRNA sequences for that amino acid will be nonfuctional
 7. Describe how proteins can be altered once they have been synthesized at the ribosome and what organelles are involved.
 	- They may be folded differently, added more parts to it, combined to other proteins

+## Gene Regulation
-8. Define operon.
+1. Define operon.
 Explain how bacterial cells use operons to control gene expression.
 	- The portion on the DNA before the gene that will govern whether the DNA is transcribed or not depending on the environment
-9. Describe the relationship between the following components of an operon:
+2. Describe the relationship between the following components of an operon:
 	1. Promoter
 		- Attracts the RNA polymerase to the site, before the Operator
 	2. Operator